mids-w203/reading/discrete_marginal_and_conditional_distributions.md

-# Discrete Marginal and Conditional Distributions
+# Foundations of Agnostic Statistics

 Please read section 1.3.2 in *Foundations of Agnostic Statistics*.